 Challenging the Exam

-IHMM provides candidates with an opportunity to provide feedback on its examination content and procedures, regarding: and to challenge the following aspects of the examination if they feel that some aspect of the process adversely or unfairly affected the outcome:
+IHMM provides candidates with an opportunity to provide feedback on its examination content and procedures regarding the following aspects of the examination if they feel that some aspect of the process unfairly affected the outcome:

 - The technical accuracy of the examination,

-- Fairness in the administration of the examination, and
+- Fairness in the administration of the examination, or

 - Accuracy of the scoring of the examination.